microsoft/ada/AdaKioskService/readme.md

 need is to setup multi-app assigned access, which will lock down the device and restrict allowed apps and make it run automatically on reboot.

-This is achieved with the `Setup\AssignedAccessProfile.xml` profile which configures a Windows 10 feature called [Multi-app AssignedAccess](https://docs.microsoft.com/en-us/windows/configuration/lock-down-windows-10-to-specific-apps).
+This is achieved with the [AssignedAccessProfile.xml](Setup\AssignedAccessProfile.xml) profile which configures a Windows 10 feature called [Multi-app AssignedAccess](https://docs.microsoft.com/en-us/windows/configuration/lock-down-windows-10-to-specific-apps).
 But first we need to place the AdaKiosk binaries in the right place as follows: